k-ahn2/wps2/README.md

 - **Run as Service:** WPS runs as a standard linux service (and assume can on Windows too)

 ## Future
-- REST APIs
-- Replication
+- **Replication:** Supporting the ability to replicate to other WPS instances hosted on the Packet Network
+- **Websocket / REST APIs:** For connecting directly over TCP, it's the intent that WPS will offer Websocket and REST APIs for access.
+Possible use cases are via Hamnet or local sysop access

 ## How WPS Works - An Overview

+WPS is designed for system access only - it does not provide a human interface for direct user access.
+To connect to WPS:

-Application opens an AX:25 connection to the node hosting WPS Invokes the cusotmer application
+1. An application opens an AX:25 connection to the node hosting WPS
-TCP Socket connection to BPQ or Xrouter
-WPS recieves JSON objects
+2. The application sends `WPS` (or whichever name configured) and the node opens the TCP connection to WPS.
+WPS expects the first string to be the connecting users callsign
+3. The application then sends JSON compatible with the WPS Protocol and returns the corresponding JSON in response

+> [!TIP]
+> BPQ and Xrouter support publising an application directly onto the AX:25 network with a callsign and alias.
+If configured, steps 1 and 2 can be merged.
+A connecting application can invoke WPS directly upon connecting

+WPS is a reactive service - activity is only triggered upon receipt of an instruction from a connect application.
+It is also connection aware - if it recieves a message from M0AHN to G5ALF and G5ALF is connected, WPS will send the message to G5ALF in real-time

+The sequence for a new message is:
+1. WPS receives a type `m` JSON object from a connected application, meaning a new message
+2. WPS writes the message to the database
+3. WPS returns a delivery receipt to the sender.
+4. WPS then decides:
+   - if the recipient is connected, send in real-time
+   - if the recipient is not connected, check whether registered for push notifications, send if yes
+   - if the recipient is not registered, end processing
+5. If not sent in real-time, when the recipient connects and sends a type `c` JSON object, WPS will then return the new message(s)

+## WPS Installation and Prereqs

+> [!NOTE]
+> The author has only tested WPS on a Raspberry Pi running Raspbian.
+There is no known reason it shouldn't run in any Python environment.
+Please share your feedback so we can update the docs for others

+1. Clone the repository using git clone `https://github.com/k-ahn2/wps`
+2. Go to the `wps` directory
+3. Run `python3 wps.py`

+This should start WPS with a default configuration.
+When running for the first time, WPS will create and initialise the database `wps.db`, plus `wps.log` and `db.log`

+Check for errors in the console.
+Confirmation of the TCP Port is shown - check this matches the port in BPQ or Xrouter.

-WPS responds with JSON objects
+## How WPS handles JSON

+WPS receives everything from the packet network and node as a string, with discreet packets delimited by `0x0D` (13 decimal), Additional delimiters are used for compressed packets.

+WPS preprocesses received strings by:
+- adding the string to an RX buffer
+- splits the buffer on `0x0D` into an array
+- for each string in the array:
+   - if enclosed in compression delimiters, attempt decompression
+   - if enclosed in `{}`, attempt conversion to a JSON object
+   - if last in the array and is neither, return the string to the buffer
+- If either of the decompression or JSON conversion fails, this is considered a FATAL error and WPS disconnects the user

+In the even of conversion failure, WPS will log and `ERROR` in `wps.log`

+The only exceptions to the above are the first and second strings recieved:
+- The first string recieved is always the callsign - e.g. `M0AHN\r`.
+This is sent by the node and happens before any subsequent processing
+- If the second string fails conversion, this is likely a manual connect by a human.
+WPS returns a friendly message (configurable in `wps.py`) and then disconnects

 Must add a /r
 WhatsPac strips whitespace
 Strips SSID
 Integrity Checks

-WPS is a reactive service - activity is only triggered upon receipt of an instruction from a connect client.
-For example:
-1. WPS receives a new message from a connected user (the sender)
-2. It writes the message to the database and returns a delivery receipt to the sender.
-It then decides:
-   - if the recipient is connected, send in real-time
-   - if the recipient is not connected, check whether registered for push notifications and end processing
-   - if the recipient is not registered, end processing
-3. The recipient connects and sends its last message timestamps, then the server will return the new message

 ## Sending a JSON object to WPS - A Javascript Example

+With an open channel to WPS, connected applications should:
+1. Convert the JSON object to a string via `JSON.stringify` (Javascript), `json.dumps` (Python) or equivalent
+2. Add a `chr(13)` or `\r` or `0x0D` or equivalent, then send.

+Javascript Example:

 ```javascript
 const sendConnectString = {